Herbert H. Lehman: Governor of New York

 He then served four terms as Governor of New York, elected in 1932 to replace Franklin D. Roosevelt (who was elected president), and re-elected in 1934, 1936 and 1938 (when he was elected to New York's first four-year gubernatorial term).
 Unlike Smith, Lehman was a supporter of Roosevelt's New Deal and implemented a similar program in New York.
 Elements of this program included an unemployment insurance system, an improved workmen's compensation plan, minimum wage standards for women and children, and a "Little Wagner Act" to cover workers engaged in intrastate commerce.
 Under the original Wagner Act, workers engaged in intrastate commerce were not allowed to unionize.
 In 1934, Lehman refused to grant clemency to Anna Antonio, an Italian immigrant who was accused of hiring hitmen to kill her husband, who she claimed was abusive.

 In October 1941, Lillian Hellman and Ernest Hemingway co-hosted a dinner to raise money for anti-Nazi activists imprisoned in France.
-New York Governor Herbert Lehman agreed to participate, but withdrew because some of the sponsoring organizations, he wrote, "have long been connected with Communist activities."
+Lehman agreed to participate, but withdrew because some of the sponsoring organizations, he wrote, "have long been connected with Communist activities."
 Hellman replied: "I do not and I did not ask the politics of any members of the committee and there is nobody who can with honesty vouch for anybody but themselves."
 She assured him the funds raised would be used as promised and later provided him with a detailed accounting.
 The next month she wrote him: "I am sure it will make you sad and ashamed as it did me to know that, of the seven resignations out of 147 sponsors, five were Jews.
 Of all the peoples in the world, I think, we should be the last to hold back help, on any grounds, from those who fought for us."

-On December 3, 1942, he resigned the governorship less than a month before the end of his term, to accept an appointment as director of the Office of Foreign Relief and Rehabilitation Operations for the U.S. Department of State.
+On December 3, 1942, Lehman resigned the governorship less than a month before the end of his term, to accept an appointment as director of the Office of Foreign Relief and Rehabilitation Operations for the U.S. Department of State.
 He served as director-general of the United Nations Relief and Rehabilitation Administration from 1943 to 1946.